rollthecloudinc/quell/README.md

-Druid is a cloud optimized content publishing framework based on the below five core standards.
-Featuring a suite of modules to conquer any web experience whether it be with code or without.
-Druid has it covered!
+Druid is modern content management solution that removes all the complexity of past times slowly killing our environnent.
+Druid focuses on reducing hardware, infrastructure to allow people to access the same cintent with much lower envuronnental cost.

 ![](https://smeskey-github-prod.s3.amazonaws.com/projects/druid/github/tiger.png)